Seussical: Pre-Broadway

 In a reading in New York City, Eric Idle played the Cat in the Hat, and was credited at the time for contributions to the story line.
 In the Toronto workshop in 2000, coordinated by Livent Inc., Andrea Martin played the Cat in the Hat.
 Positive early buzz set off a bidding war among New York theatre producers, with Barry and Fran Weissler acquiring the rights.
 The musical had its out-of-town tryout in Boston, Massachusetts at the Colonial Theatre in September 2000.

-An extensive sequence adapting The Lorax was seen in the original script, which involved Jojo meeting the Once-ler after deserting the army, and receiving the last Truffula Tree seed from him, giving him the courage to save Who-ville.
+An extensive sequence adapting The Lorax was seen in the original script, which involved Jojo meeting the Once-ler (played by Eddie Korbich in Boston) after deserting the army, and receiving the last Truffula Tree seed from him, giving him the courage to save Who-ville.
 Relevant characters included the Lorax himself as well as Bar-ba-loots, Swomee-Swans, and Humming-Fish, who would all appear and disappear as the Once-ler told his story.
 The sequence faced numerous difficulties due to the show's already lengthy running time, and was ultimately cut entirely after its Boston tryout.
-As of 2013, MTI has begun offering the sequence as an independent "mini-musical", advertising it on the back of Seussical librettos and scripts.

 Broadway

 Seussical opened on Broadway at the Richard Rodgers Theatre on November 30, 2000.

 It was directed by Frank Galati and choreographed by Kathleen Marshall.
 Marshall's brother Rob Marshall was hired to direct the show when it returned to Broadway from Boston, though was uncredited.
 Originally, Catherine Zuber was the costume designer who made costumes as close to Seuss's illustrations as possible, and her costumes were seen in the Boston run.
 However, for Broadway, Zuber was replaced by William Ivey Long, whose costumes were more realistic and clashed with the Seussian set design.
 David Shiner played the Cat in the Hat, while Kevin Chamberlin played Horton, Michele Pawk played Mayzie LaBird, Stuart Zagnit and Alice Playten played Mr. and Mrs. Mayor, and Sharon Wilkins played the Sour Kangaroo.

 The show received almost universally negative reviews.
 In January 2001, in response to falling ticket sales, producers brought in Rosie O'Donnell to replace Shiner as the Cat in the Hat for a month-long engagement.
+O'Donnell also came in because Shiner went on vacation to see his wife in Germany.
 The move was criticized as stunt casting, but was successful at temporarily boosting ticket sales.
+After O'Donnell's run ended, Shiner returned to Seussical as the Cat in the Hat in February until March.
 In March, young pop star Aaron Carter and former Olympic gymnast Cathy Rigby were cast as JoJo and the Cat respectively for short engagements.
 Due to poor box office, the show closed on May 20 the same year after 198 performances.
 Its ultimate financial losses were estimated at $11 million, making it one of the worst financial flops in Broadway history.